suhasasumukh/AI-Hand-Detection/README.md

 # AI-Hand-Detection
-Hand Detection using Python and Python Libraries (OpenCV)
+Hand Detection using Python.
+Using Dot structures to detect Human Hand.

 ## Software Requirements